 Show the person reading who you are.
 What are your hobbies, passions or areas of interest?
 This is a great way to differentiate yourself from your competition and potentially start to build rapport where there are common interests.

 No need to include contact details – available upon request is sufficient.

 - Make contact details easy to find, front and centre at the top of the first page of your CV.

 - Be clear with dates.
 If you’re writing 2016 – 2017, how do we know if you were in the role for two months or two years?

 - Your LinkedIn profile should reflect your CV but with less detail.

 - Read through job ads and position descriptions for the language being used and replicate on your CV.

 - Use clear and concise language that is not jargon specific to your organisation.
 No one else will understand it.

 - Referencing your team accomplishments is great but don’t be afraid to say what you were personally responsible for.

 - Think about the stakeholders reading your CV.
-HR want to understand your skills and responsibilities.
+HR wants to understand your skills and responsibilities.
 Line managers want to understand your proven achievements and projects you led.
-General managers or heads of function will be keen to understand the commercial impact of your achievements.
+General managers or Heads of a function will be keen to understand the commercial impact of your achievements.